|⚠ NOTE! In case that you aren’t running under “Pro” plan and your user type isn’t an “Admin”, you will have to upgrade your plan to “Pro”.|

 The email relay section will be locked because you have no verified domains yet.
 Click on the “Domains” tab to continue.

 After adding the domain, you will have to copy and import the records to your DNS provider (e.g. DNS Made Easy, GoDaddy).
-Continue to the next step after all the DNS records have been imported to your DNS records.
+Continue to the next step after all the DNS records have been imported to your DNS environment.

-After you have added all the DNS records to your domain, click on “Check if verified” button to see if the status changes to “Verified”.
+After you have added all the DNS records to your domain, click on “Check if verified” to see if the status changes to “Verified”.
 Continue to the next step only if the domain has been verified.

 Navigate to the “Exchange admin center” via the following link – https://outlook.office365.com/ecp/